 It would be unlawful for you to subject your employee to a detriment because they take or are seeking to take any type of paternity leave.
 If necessary, your employee could bring a claim in an Employment Tribunal to recover compensation for their “injury to feelings”.
 If you dismiss an employee for taking any type of paternity leave, they would also have a claim for automatic unfair dismissal.

-You might be interested to know that most employers can claim back Statutory Paternity Pay and Additional Statutory Paternity Pay from the government.
+You might be interested to know that most employers can claim back Statutory Paternity Pay and 92% of Shared Parental Pay from the government.
 In some circumstances, they can off-set against Employer National Insurance Contributions for other employees so that they are not left out of pocket, and some smaller employers can even get “loans” from HMRC to cover the amounts.